 1950s Petticoats and Crinolines for Sale

 You can still buy 1950s vintage petticoats and crinolines.
-Both etsy.com and ebay.com are good places to start online.
+Both Etsy.com and eBay.com are good places to start online.
 I found mine at a vintage thrift store.
 I love the softer feel of vintage net over most modern reproductions crinolines, but the cost is usually better with reproductions.
 Some of the softest repro brands are Malco Modes, Banned, and Tatyana.
 Cheaper petticoats will be scratchy on the skin.